pbsc/react-native-ui-components/docs/passwordStrength.md

 ### passwordStrengthValidation
 Type: object <br/>
-A object that contain the current validation based on the text entered in the textField
+A object that contain the current validation based on the text entered in the textField Value for strength: "VERY_STRONG", "STRONG", "GOOD", "FAIR", "WEAK".
+Suggestions: Text to specify how to get a higher password strength

 // ...
 {